 Heavy fines for carrying out the activity of an agency and broker illegally

-Carrying out the activity of a real estate or mortgage agency or broker illegally is a violation of the Real Estate Brokerage Act.
+Carrying out the activity of a real estate agency or broker illegally is a violation of the Real Estate Brokerage Act.

 Indeed, any person who concludes a real estate brokerage contract, claims to have the right to do so or acts in such a way as to lead others to believe that he is authorized to do so, may be brought before a criminal court(1).

 Pursuant to Section 125 of the Act, individuals found guilty of committing these offences are liable to a fine of $2,500 to $62,500 per accusation count, while the fines for companies (legal persons) range from $5,000 to $125,000 per count.

 It is also important to remember that despite the fact that the OACIQ, as part of its criminal proceedings, can recommend the fine to be imposed, the fine is determined at the court’s discretion.
 The purpose of the fines of course is to deter offenders from committing other offences and compel them to abide by the law.
 To determine if the fine imposed is reasonable and deterrent, the court takes into account the injury suffered and the benefits derived from the offence.

 Although the fines may seem slight for the first offences, they increase in severity with every new offence.
 In fact, the Act clearly states that the minimum and maximum of the fine are automatically doubled; the court then has no discretion and must impose at least the double of the fine.
 For instance, In case of repeat offence on the part of an individual, the fines range from $5,000 and $125,000 and for companies (legal persons) from $10,000 to $250,000.